Careers360 Logo

 • Motivating for small family norms.
 Impact of rapid scientific and technological growth on degradation of the environment.

-Application of psychology in other fields :
+Application of psychology in other fields:

 • Psychology of Gender: Issues of discrimination, Management of diversity; Glass ceiling effect, Self-fulfilling prophesy, Women and Indian society

-• Sports Psychology: Psychological interventions in improving performance of athletes and sports.
+• Sports Psychology: Psychological interventions in improving the performance of athletes and sports.
 Persons participating in Individual and Team Games.

 Also read: UPSC Mock Tests Series for UPSC